When in disgrace with fortune and men's eyes

-Read about the new discovery concerning Marlowe at Oxford Journals.
+Read about the new discovery of a 16th century document concerning Marlowe at Oxford Journals.

 This text area is the helm of The Marlowe Studies meant to navigate your course at the beginning of your journey into the most complex and fascinating life of Christopher Marlowe.
 The helm's gold links will take you to passages in our library of books that give further detail on the topic being expressed.
 Some of the links will take you to photographs that illuminate Marlowe's life: Canterbury as he saw it, his home on the corner of St. George's Street and St. George's Lane, the Canterbury Cathedral and the stained glass windows he himself looked at while singing with the other choirboys as an adolescent, the King's School attached to the Cathedral where he went daily on his divinity scholarship, an Elizabethan schoolroom like Marlowe's and his entry at King's School in Canterbury, the tree on his patron Thomas Walsingham's Scadbury estate with the initials 'C.M.' carved into its moss-encrusted bark, the street where his uncle lived.
 The photos of Canterbury Cathedral's interior show us how strongly Marlowe's mind was influenced by England's history in his childhood.
 The photos of Ospringe, where Marlowe's cobbler father was born, take us back to Chaucer's Canterbury.
 The photos of Lampert Hall show us where several first editions of Hero and Leander and Venus and Adonis were discovered.